libgeos/geos/web/content/usage/c_api.md

 GEOSCoordSeq_destroy(seq);
 ```

-You can also create a `GEOSCoordSequence` and populate it simultaneously from coordinate arrays.
+You can also create a `GEOSCoordSequence` and initialize it from coordinate arrays.

 ```c
 double xList[] = {1.0, 2.0, 3.0};